CtrlK

 Workflow Clarity

-Both checkpoint creation and resumption are clearly sequenced with numbered steps.
-Includes validation (step 3 of creation: verify files exist), staleness checks (step 3 of resumption), and a recovery path for missing/corrupt checkpoints.
-The trigger table provides clear decision points.
+Both checkpoint creation and resuming workflows are clearly sequenced with numbered steps.
+Includes validation (step 3 of creation: verify files exist), staleness checks (step 3 of resuming), a fallback/recovery path for missing/corrupt checkpoints, and a cleanup step.
+The trigger table provides clear decision points for when to checkpoint.

 3 / 3